unRob/milpa/.milpa/docs/milpa/repo/index.md

 Using `@milpa.load_util` your posix-compliant shell scripts will be able to use any utils anywhere in the `MILPA_PATH`, for example, you could `@milpa.load_util github` and use any github-related functions in any of your repo's milpa commands.

-Before any command runs, `.milpa/hooks/before-run.sh` would be called, and `.milpa/hooks/shell-init.sh` would be ran by `milpa itself shell init` during your shell's initialization process.
+Before any command runs, `.milpa/hooks/before-run.sh` will be called.
 See [hooks](/.milpa/docs/milpa/repo/hooks.md).

 Ideally, you'll only store milpa-related files in your `.milpa` repo, as adding more files (specifically to the `commands` folder, will impact performance).